gamooga/gamooga-tutorials/LiveDraw/README.rst

 Tiny caveat
 -----------

 You can see that ``ctx`` provides you with a single pointer on the canvas to extend the paths being drawn.
-Because of this, when mulitple users' paths are simultaneously drawn on your canvas, they are not drawn right (``lineTo``s of different users intermingle and you see unneeded lines).
+Because of this, when mulitple users' paths are simultaneously drawn on your canvas, they are not drawn right (``lineTo`` of different users intermingle and you see unneeded lines).

 To fix that add the following global variables in script tag:

 .. code-block:: javascript

-    //var othernewpath = true // comment this line, change it to an dict as below var othernewpath = {};
+    //var othernewpath = true // comment this line, change it to a dict as below var othernewpath = {};
     var mylastpoint;
     var hislastpoint = {};